datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

-A key feature of our system is that any of the attributes referenced above may be (optionally) schematized, to express type, cardinality, uniqueness, or, more interestingly --- to declaratively, logically constrain the attribute's use in transactions.
-This latter facility is a general means of establishing global invariants, such as those demanded by a ledger (balance sufficiency, zero-sum exchange, etc.) --- though far more interesting examples abound.
+A key feature of our system is that any of the attributes referenced above may be (optionally) schematized, to express type, cardinality, uniqueness, or, more interestingly --- to logically constrain the attribute's use in transactions.
+This latter facility is a general means of establishing global invariants, such as demanded by a ledger (balance sufficiency, zero-sum exchange, etc.) --- though far more interesting examples abound.
 Users _deploy_ attribute schemas, and the genesis block includes some helpful, primitive schemas essential to maintain the network itself.